Harvard Extension Courses in Environmental Studies

 Proseminar: Introduction to Graduate Studies in Sustainability and Global Development

-Lindi Dorothee von Mutius JD, Director, Sustainability and Global Development Practice, Harvard Extension School
+Michael Mortimer PhD, Director, Graduate Sustainability Program and Global Development Practice, Harvard Extension School - Nazeli Tonoyan MA

-Prerequisites: Proficiency in English and knowledge of APA citation format.
-A satisfactory score on the mandatory test of critical reading and writing skills or a B or higher grade in the alternate expository writing course.
+Prerequisites: A satisfactory score on the mandatory test of critical reading and writing skills or a B or higher grade in the alternate expository writing course.
 EXPO E-42b or EXPO E-42c are highly recommended.

 Design of Renewable Energy Projects